cognusion/AllHandsOnDeck/README.md

 Configs
 =======

 So how would you tag your hosts?
-There aren't any hosts listed on that command!!
+There aren't any hosts listed on that command up there.
 Relax, we got this.

 All reads all the .json files in the --configs folder (defaults to "configs/" for convenience).
 Host and Workflow config stanzas may be smattered about, and will all get merged together when All reads them.

+Some utilities like giving configs fancy names so they seem like more than they are.
+I don't.
+They're still fancy, though.

 Host
 ----